-Target’s Lisa Frank Pajama Collection Is Every ’90s Kid’s Dream Come True
+Target’s Lisa Frank Pajama Collection Is A ’90s Kid’s Dream Come True

 Long before people were obsessing over Vetements, Gucci, and Céline, there was one brand that reigned supreme: the psychedelic designs of Lisa Frank.
 2017 has heard your prayers, because now, Target's Lisa Frank pajama collection now exists.
 I'll give you a moment to collect yourself after that major announcement.